- What do I need to know about pain control?

 How to get proper pain relief with opioids

-When a medicine does not give you enough pain relief, your doctor may prescribe a higher dose or tell you to take it more often.
-When your health care team is working closely with you, doses of strong opioids can be raised safely to ease severe pain.
+When a medicine doesn’t give you the pain relief you need, your doctor may prescribe a higher dose or tell you to take it more often.
+When your cancer care team is working closely with you, doses of strong opioids can be raised safely to ease severe pain.
 Do not increase the dose of your pain medicine on your own.
-If dose changes don’t work, your doctor may prescribe a different or additional drug.
-Some opioids are stronger than others, and you may need a stronger one to control your pain.
+If dose changes don’t work, your doctor may prescribe a different drug or add a new drug to the one you’re taking.

-If your pain relief isn’t lasting long enough, ask your doctor about extended-release medicines.
+If your pain relief isn’t lasting long enough, ask your doctor about extended-release medicines that come in pills and patches.
 These can control your pain for a longer period of time.
-Morphine and oxycodone are made in extended-release forms.
-Also, a skin patch that slowly releases the opioid fentanyl can be used.

-If your pain is controlled most of the time, but you sometimes have breakthrough pain, your doctor may prescribe a fast-acting medicine, such as immediate-release morphine.
-This will give you faster pain relief right when it’s needed.
+If your pain is controlled most of the time, but you sometimes have breakthrough pain, your doctor may prescribe a fast-acting medicine or immediate-release opioid that will give you faster pain relief right when it’s needed.

 Be safe when taking opioids.